Specialize as a Web Designer

 Starting is difficult (as with every freelancing niche out there).
 I recommend you spend time where photographers spend time online (communities, forums) and make your voice heard there.
 There aren't any easy shortcuts; it's just about hustling to get your first clients and to keep them happy (for referrals and repeat business).

-For more examples of niches actually picked by freelance creatives, check out these 170+ examples!
+For more examples of niches actually picked by freelance creatives, check out these 200+ examples of web design niches!

 Any thoughts, tips or questions on the topic of picking a niche for your own freelance business?
 Maybe you are a photography website designer yourself?
 Please share your thoughts in the comments!